terraform-cisco-modules/easy-imm-comprehensive-example/README.md

 ### Firmware - CCO  Credentials

-* cco_user: If Configuring Firmware Policies, the CCO User for Firmware Downloads.
+* `cco_user`: If Configuring Firmware Policies, the CCO User for Firmware Downloads.
-* cco_password: If Configuring Firmware Policies, the CCO Password for Firmware Downloads.
+* `cco_password`: If Configuring Firmware Policies, the CCO Password for Firmware Downloads.

 #### Linux